dustinpfister/blog_posts/_posts/js-event-object.md

 ## 5 - Pointer event objects

 In the basic section I started out with some mouse events, and it might be called for to look into these kinds of event objects for the various mouse events in detail.
 However in this advanced section on event objects I will be taking a look at event objects that have to do with [pointer events](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events) in client side javaScript.
+These pointer events are the kinds of events that would be a good starting point when it comes to preforming some logic that will need to happen for a pointer event that was caused by a mouse, or some other pointer device such as a touch screen.
+The reason why is because visitors to a web site might be using a desktop, or mobile device and as such might not have a mouse to touch screen.
+So using point events are one way to go about thinking in terms of pointers in general rather than specific features that are exclusive to just one kind of pointer device.

 ### 5.1 - Basic pointer down event example